 this area, conducted the first ceremony of installation of Father Garbin.

 Prior to this assignment, Father Garbin had been Director of Saint Anthony

 School for the mentally retarded in Oakmont, Pennsylvania.
-Father was

 responsible, through his warmth and friendliness, for the family spirit of

 Loreto which is still evident in the parish.
 Because of his concern for

 education, the school was the number one priority.

 Stemming from the belief that each